 - Identifying who is anti-vaccine – A checklist to see who is really anti-vaccine, even when they say they aren’t.

-- Selective vaccine exemptions – measles and schools – A critical analysis of a proposal to maintain availability of personal exemptions to vaccines (along with their abuses) except for measles.
+- Selective vaccine exemptions – measles and schools – A critical analysis of a proposal to maintain the availability of personal exemptions to vaccines (along with their abuses) except for measles.

 - Childhood vaccine effectiveness – easy to use table – Debunks the whole “vaccines aren’t effective” nonsense.